 Sierra Nevada Conservancy (SNC): is assisting RCAC in administering the BUF program.
-SNC is a state entity that works in the Sierra Nevada area of California promoting environmental and economic prosperity.
+SNC is a state agency that works in the Sierra Nevada area of California promoting social, environmental and economic prosperity.

-Scope of Work (SOW): Proposers design and work plan for completing NEPA and CEQA ERRs on the Project.
-The SOW includes determining proper level of review and necessary permits for the Project.
+Scope of Work (SOW): Proposers design and work plan for providing Labor Compliance Consulting Services on the Biomass Utilization Fund Project(s).
+The SOW includes determining proper level of monitoring and reporting for the Project(s).
 The Project SOW may be broken out by individual development or by aggregating all developments into one Project.

+1.0 Introduction

-1.0 Introduction 1.1 About RCAC
+1.1 About RCAC